Hey y’all, Tiffany here, with some help for the times when your trials happen daily.

 Is there a blessing you want or a trial that you don’t want, but have yet to have your hopes realized?

-Do you have a daily reminder of something that is breaking your heart in two?
+Do you have a daily reminder of your trial that is breaking your heart in two?

 I do.
 I cry every time I start having cramps, because I know it’s one more long month before I have the chance to try again.